Illinois License Plate Lookup

 Yes, our site allows you to generate a free license plate lookup if you are located in Illinois.
 Nonetheless, please remember that the free vehicle history report by license plate has limited information compared to its paid version.

-Here’s a snippet of what you can get on the free version from our vehicle history report
+Here’s a snippet of what you can get on the free version of our vehicle history report

-While our free vehicle history report provides limited information, our paid version provides all the information you need before buying a used vehicle.
-The free license plate lookup typically offers basic information such as sales history, auction records, damage records, title checks, etc. In comparison, our paid license plate lookup provides detailed information about the vehicle, from A to Z, so you do not have to worry about missing certain information.
+While our free license plate lookup report provides limited information, our paid version provides all the information you need before buying a used vehicle.
+In comparison, our paid license plate lookup provides detailed information about the vehicle, from A to Z, so you do not have to worry about missing certain information.

 To give you a clear picture of what kind of information you’ll be getting from the paid version of the license plate, here’s the list of information on the paid vehicle history report.